Streamers (play): Productions

 Streamers premiered at the Long Wharf Theatre in New Haven, Connecticut in 1976.
 The play transferred to the Off-Broadway Lincoln Center Mitzi E. Newhouse Theater opening on April 21, 1976, and closing on June 5, 1977 after 478 performances.
 The cast included Terry Alexander as Roger, Paul Rudd as Billy and Dorian Harewood as Carlyle, with Evans, Sweet, and McMillian reprising their Long Wharf roles.
 Later in the run Mark Metcalf replaced Rudd as Billy.

 Revival

 Streamers was revived by the Roundabout Theatre Company.
 The play opened at the Off-Broadway Laura Pels Theatre on October 17, 2008 in previews, officially on November 11, in a limited engagement to January 11, 2009.
 This production was based on the one presented by the Huntington Theatre in 2007.

 It was directed by Scott Ellis.
 The cast included J.D.
-Williams as Roger, Hale Appleman as Richie, Brad Fleischer as Billy, Atoh Essandoh as Carlyle, Larry Clarke as Sgt.
+Williams as Roger, Hale Appleman as Richie, Brad Fleischer as Billy, Ato Essandoh as Carlyle, Larry Clarke as Sgt.
 Cokes, and John Sharian as Sgt.
 Rooney.